Genaker/TerraformMagentoCloud/README.md

 All content, including [Terraform AWS modules](https://github.com/terraform-aws-modules/) used in these configurations, is released under the MIT License.

-# Good news for the Magento Terraform Comunity
+# Good news for the Magento Terraform Community

 Terragrunt issue with use modules from Terraform Registry is resolved now we can use many other modules! https://github.com/gruntwork-io/terragrunt/issues/311